If it was easy, it would already be done

 Thus, the plastic film recycling template expanded to the Source-Separated Materials Recycling Template (S-SMRT).
 The website page details the game plan and lists blog articles that chronicle the work-in-progress.
 The Ei FB album, Source-Separated Materials Recycling: building a city-wide network, chronicles the template creation process.

-Due to unforeseen circumstances ranging from promotions to long-term illness to business model shifts to internal corporate politics, the S-SMRT was put on hold in early 2015.
+Current Status: Due to unforeseen circumstances ranging from promotions to long-term illness to business model shifts to internal corporate politics, the S-SMRT was put on hold in early 2015.
 The foundation is built and ready for a new life at the perfect time!

 Ei Plastic Film Recycling Documentation: